ted-ncg/labs/01-validate-setup.md

    javac 1.8.0_161
    ```

-   If you don't then double-check your Java installation.
+   If you don't then check that you typed the command correctly, or double-check your Java installation (see above).

 ## Clone the Canteen Repository